jonessarae/process_maxquant/README.md

 ## Software

-You will need Python 3 and the following packages installed:
+You will need Python 3 already on your computer and the following packages installed:

 * numpy
 * pandas